-I recently purchased two 23cm WA5VJB PCB yagi antennas without SMA connectors, that was a deliberate decision as I wasn’t sure how I would use or mount the PCB antenna.
+I recently purchased two 23cm WA5VJB PCB 3el yagi antennas without SMA connectors, that was a deliberate decision as I wasn’t sure how I would use or mount the PCB yagi.
 For a recent SOTA activation I quickly soldered a short length of RG174 to the PCB pads which served its purpose for two activations, Mt Taylor and Booroomba Rocks.
-My improvised RG174 solution was not meant to be permanent, so it’s time to fix a SMA socket to the board.
+My improvised RG174 solution was not meant to be permanent so it’s time to fix a SMA socket to the board.

 WA5VJB 23cm 3el Yagi antenna, without a SMA socket

 Female SMA socket.
-The width of the socket base fits neatly onto the PCB pad 🙂
+The width of the socket base fits neatly on the PCB pad 🙂

 SMA socket soldered in place

 To help protect the strip line I sprayed the board with a light cover of PCB lacquer.

 Finished and ready for portable use, VSWR reading is 1:1.

 Good luck with your 23cm SOTA activations. 😉